 |Dismissal due to alleged misconduct||1 month from the date of such misconduct to give an opportunity to explain the alleged circumstances.|

 |The failure of plant, a temporary curtailment of production, or any stoppage of work.|

-Every worker who has completed a period of 12 months continuous service in a factory is allowed, during the subsequent period of 12 months, holidays for a period of 14 consecutive days.
+Any worker who has completed a period of 12 months of continuous service in a factory is allowed, during the subsequent period of 12 months, holidays for a period of 14 consecutive days.

 If a worker fails in any one such period of 12 months to take the whole of the holidays allowed to them, the remaining period is added to the holidays to be allowed in the succeeding period of 12 months.
 However, the total number of holidays that may be carried forward to a succeeding period cannot exceed 14.